Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - General: reorganized the save menu in "Save", "Save as…" and "Export video".
     Improved - General: save and restore the main window position and state.
     Improved - General: support customization of the path to the default KVA for capture and playback.
+    Improved - Playback: replay folder observers keep monitoring their folder when an old video is loaded.
+    Improved - Playback: new menu to switch between normal video and replay folder observer.
+    Improved - Playback: new menus to launch a replay folder observer from any file in the explorer panel.
     Improved - Annotations: support using the calibration line as the vertical axis or use image axes.
     Improved - Annotations: save and restore the mirror flag in KVA files.
     Improved - Capture: support loading KVA files in the capture screen using the File menu.